 This activity is best for a team who has some degree of trust and who desires to blend personal and professional lives.

-- Ask each person to bring one (and only one) picture from their youth to share with the team.
+- First, ask each person to bring one (and only one) picture from their youth to share with the team.
 This picture should represent a happy memory.

 It can be an actual childhood picture or an image of something that represents a happy memory.
 For example, if someone loved to go to the beach and build sand castles with their father, they might bring an image of a sand castle.

-- At your meeting, ask each person to share their image and to tell the story of that happy memory.
+- Then, at your meeting, ask each person to share their image and to tell the story of that happy memory.